kaitlintest16/intro-to-the-shell/README.md

-The easiest way to open a terminal is through Spotlight.
+The easiest way to open a terminal is through Spotlight by using COMMAND + SPACE, and typing "terminal".